Scottish Coastal Way

 The Scottish Coastal Way is a proposed national long-distance trail that goes around the coastline of mainland Scotland.
 The idea was first proposed by walkers, and in November 2009 Scottish Natural Heritage (SNH) hosted a conference on the subject.
-In 2010 SNH estimated that around 2,700 km of coastal paths and routes were existence, compared to a total coastline length of 10,192 km.
+In 2010 SNH estimated that around 2,700 km of coastal paths and routes were in existence, compared to a total coastline length of 10,192 km.
 The existing coastal paths were predominantly in the more populous parts of the country, and few coastal paths exist in more remote areas such as Highlands and Islands.
 It was recognised that a coastal route, along the lines of the Wales Coast Path, would have many positives, but that development of a fully waymarked route would conflict with conservation aims such as the preservation of the "wild land" qualities of much of the Scottish coast.

 The right to responsible access to land allows people to access all of Scotland's coastline, and so there is no bar to a person wishing to walk the length of the coastline.
 Existing coastal paths are listed below.
 There is a long-term aspiration to link these routes up to develop a full Scottish Coastal Way by 2030.